Update on 2 September:

 What are we doing?

-We are implementing a package of transport improvement measures for the A30 and Camberley Town Centre highway network to maintain bus reliability, improve accessibility in and around the town centre, and improve peak hour delays on the A30.
+We are implementing a package of transport improvement measures for the A30 and Camberley Town Centre highway network to maintain bus reliability, improve accessibility in and around the town centre, and reduce peak hour delays on the A30.
 The works will be undertaken in three phases to limit travel disruptions as much as possible.
 This is a joint partnership project funded by Surrey County Council, Surrey Heath Borough Council and the Enterprise M3 Local Economic Partnership.

 - Improvements to the traffic signals and layout of the A30/Lower Charles Street junction to improve the passage of vehicles through the junction.